PratikThoratNortheastern/low-level-design-javascript/README.md

 # Low Level Design

 ## Some bits
-1. All solutions will be in JavaScript.
+1. All solutions will be in JavaScript as of now

-2. Table of Contents include:
+## Table of Contents include:
   1. Object Oriented Programming Principles
   2. Design Patterns Implementations
   3. Implementation of Popular Low Level Design Questions in JavaScript